chen2007999/TeamedUp/README.md

 #  TeamedUp is a web app designed to help people work in teams.
+## URL: www.tmdup.com

-Main features:
+###Main features:

      1. Creating teams and adding/deleting other users to/from the team.
      2. Creating tasks and posts within the team.